nishantchetia/Computer-Vision/README.md

 cv2.putText() : Used to write text on image.

 Capturing mouse click events with Python and OpenCV is easy. we just need to create a callback function and call  this callback function using cv2.setMouseCallback('image', click_event_callback_function) method

+OpenCV supports for detecting of mouse events.
+These Mouse events include mouse clicks (like  left-button down, left-button up, left-button double-click etc) and movements over an attached OpenCV window.
+Capturing mouse click events with Python and OpenCV is easy. we just need to create a callback function and call  this callback function using cv2.setMouseCallback('image', click_event_callback_function) method